matake01/foo-bar-app/README.md

 This app is created by the standard Maven Webapp archetype with Spring REST support added.

-AWS distribution support according to the Continuous Integration/Delivery using Docker.
+AWS distribution support according to the Continuous Integration/Delivery principle using Docker.

 ## Runtime Requirements